-1 Under the former ICE Secure Communities initiative, and under its successor the Priority Enforcement Program (PEP), complaints involving the activities of state or local law enforcement agencies, acting under state law, that come to CRCL may not initially be referred to OIG if they do not involve allegations regarding the conduct of DHS employees.
-In those cases, CRCL would notify the Department of Justice, which has jurisdiction to investigate certain violations of civil rights by state and local officers.
+&lt;sup>1 Under the former ICE Secure Communities initiative, and under its successor the Priority Enforcement Program (PEP), complaints involving the activities of state or local law enforcement agencies, acting under state law, that come to CRCL may not initially be referred to OIG if they do not involve allegations regarding the conduct of DHS

-Table 3 describes all complaints, including those initiated prior to FY 2017, in process2 as of the last day of the quarter.
+Table 3 describes all complaints, including those initiated prior to FY 2017, in process as of the last day of the quarter.
 If a complaint is referred to a Component for investigation, the Component issues a Report of Investigation to CRCL, which is reviewed by CRCL.
-If the case is retained, or short-formed3, CRCL conducts its own investigation.
+If the case is retained, or short-formed, CRCL conducts its own investigation.

-When any investigation is complete, whether conducted by CRCL or the Component(s) involved, CRCL may close the complaint or provides senior leadership of the relevant Component(s) with any recommendations or advice for improving policies, practices, or training as appropriate.
+When any investigation is complete, whether conducted by CRCL or the Component(s) involved, CRCL may close the complaint or provide senior leadership of the relevant Component(s) with any recommendations or advice for improving policies, practices, or training as appropriate.
 CRCL notifies complainants of the result of investigations, including any actions being taken as a result.
 Table 4 provides investigations closed during the third and fourth quarters, by issue, situation, and Component principally involved.

-2 The in process categories include multiple cases where Reports of Investigation (ROIs) have been received from Components and are currently under review within CRCL.
+&lt;sup>2 The "in process" categories include multiple cases where Reports of Investigation (ROIs) have been received from Components and are currently under review within CRCL.
 For CRCL's purposes, these investigations remain in process until we have completed our review and response to the ROIs.

-3 CRCL has implemented "short-form" complaint processing procedures to facilitate swift action on urgent-complaints and expeditious resolution of allegations that are narrowly focused and require limited investigation.
+&lt;sup>3 CRCL has implemented "short-form" complaint processing procedures to facilitate swift action on urgent complaints and expeditious resolution of allegations that are narrowly focused and require limited investigation.
 The short-form process makes it easier to open and close complaints, allowing speedier resolution.
-Cases that-subsequently require additional work are converted to standard investigations.
+Cases that subsequently require additional work are converted to standard investigations.

 Table 2.
-Investigations opened, 3Q and 4Q 2017 (as of September 30, 2017)
+Investigations opened, 3Q and 4Q 2018 (as of September 30, 2018)